 Reconsider what "results" mean

-Common Queries saves time by providing a curated list of accurate and concise answers extracted from cases, significantly reducing the time needed to research case law.
+Save time using Common Queries, the feature that provides a curated list of accurate and concise answers extracted from cases, significantly reducing the time needed to research case law.

 Reconsider how you search

 Do you often feel paralyzed by where to start your search in an unfamiliar area of law?
 You're not alone.
 Many experienced legal researchers struggle with where to begin.
-And once a term is entered, robust results from general searches can make it challenging to isolate discrete issues quickly and effectively.
+Once you enter a term, robust results from general searches can make it challenging to isolate discrete issues quickly and effectively.
 Despite your careful scanning of results, the chance of overlooking relevant resources is an ever-present issue.
-But Westlaw Edge now has a tool that will mitigate that danger.
+But Westlaw Edge Canada has tools that will mitigate that danger.

-Legal Topic Suggestions increases your research's efficiency and quality by guiding you to a set of relevant cases and commentary while giving you confidence that you are considering all appropriate resources.
-For example, let's say you want to search on insurance but aren't sure how to narrow results for your specific insurance-related legal issue.
-Once you start typing, you'll see legal topics that contain the word insurance.
-From there, you can scan the topic suggestions and choose one that is most applicable to your case.
+This feature increases your research efficiency and quality by guiding you to a set of relevant cases and commentary while giving you confidence that you are considering all appropriate resources.
+For example, let's say you want to search on insurance but aren't sure how to narrow down the results for your specific insurance-related legal issue.
+Once you start typing, you'll see legal topics that contain the word “insurance.”
+From there, you can scan the topic suggestions and choose the most applicable to your case.
 It will then uncover issue-specific resources, getting you up to speed quickly and thoroughly.